awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/1-prerequisites/1.2-s3-access/_index.en.md

 #### Allow Amazon S3 Public Access

+{{% notice warning %}}
 Our application employs AWS Simple Storage Service (S3) Static website hosting.
 To make the application available to Internet users, we must disable the AWS account policy that blocks public access.
+Please review the best practices for Access control for you S3 bucket [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-best-practices.html).
+{{% /notice %}}

 If you completed Module 4, you may have the public access disabled as a result of the step simulating the failure.
 Follow the steps below to restore the access to the static website.